Hexadecimalz/Things-I-Learned/MacOS-Tricks.md

 Sometimes a reboot is necessary, but usually status will update to remote monitor right away.

 ## macOS Shows Managed by Organization Erroneously
+If System Preference shows a device is managed by an organization where it should not be, then try the below commands in terminal.
 ```
 sudo fdesetup removerecovery -institutional
 sudo fdesetup changerecovery -personal